helgridly/love/index.md

 Some things I like to do:

 * Outdoorsy / light-active stuff: climbing, walking, fair-weather sailing, easy cycling (no lycra).
-* DIY and making stuff - I've made plenty of the things in my house, including drapery.
+* DIY and making stuff - I've made plenty of the things in my house, including furniture and drapery.
 * Cooking, restaurants, cocktails (though I rarely drink these days).
 * Any classical music concert featuring an angsty Russian Romantic composer.
 * I am kinda getting into energy woo lately???
 Chakras???
 I am but a baby but there is something going on here.